+Good relations Details of Policy Impact Level of impact

+category Major/minor/none

-Good relations Details of Policy Impact Level of impact category Major/minor/none Religious belief The POP sets out policy approaches rather than defining policies at this stage in the LDP process.
+Religious belief The POP sets out policy approaches rather than defining policies at this stage in the LDP process.
 It seeks the public's response on the Council's preferred options for each identified key issue during the defined period of public consultation.
+Any representations or views received will be considered whilst formulating the draft Plan Strategy.
 This is difficult to assess at this early stage in the LDP process as no policies have been developed as yet.

+Political opinion As above.

+Racial group As above.